heath3rq/NLP_Projects/README.md

 5. [Document Vectors](https://github.com/heath3rq/NLP_Projects/tree/main/V.%20Document%20Vectors)

 # Installation Requirements
 To set up local environment, execute the following command: `pip install --upgrade pip && pip install -r requirements.txt`.
-You will also need download these nltk packages: (a) brown, (b) gutenberg, (c) punkt, (d) universal_tagset.
+You will also need download these nltk packages:
+* brown
+* gutenberg
+* punkt
+* universal_tagset
 To do so, run the Python interpreter and type the commands: `import nltk` then `nltk.download('brown')` to download the Brown corpus as an example.